QILINXIE02/reading-notes/README.md

 **My Code Fellows reading notes**

-**Growth Mindsets mean that I should have mindsets not fixed but rather have a _mentality_ that allow me to gropw when I am struggles with something.**
+**Growth Mindsets mean that I should have mindsets not fixed but rather have a _mentality_ that allow me to grorw when I am struggle with something.**

 **3 reminders to yourself of how to keep yourself in a growth mindset** :
 - Stop comparing myself to others.